Giramangu

-Giramangu, also known as Gaira Mangue or Mangyu, is a village in the Leh district of Ladakh, India.
-It is located in the Likir tehsil.
+Giramangu, also known as Gaira Mangue or Mangyu, is a village in the Sham district of Ladakh, India.
+It is located in the Saspol tehsil.
 The Mangyu temple complex (Mangyu monastery) is located near this village.

 Demographics

 According to the 2011 census of India, Giramangu has 67 households.
 The effective literacy rate (i.e. the literacy rate of population excluding children aged 6 and below) is 65.56%.